Teoscar Hernández Preview, Player Props: Mariners vs. White Sox

 Teoscar Hernández At The Plate

-- Hernandez has had an RBI in 44 games this season (35.8%), including 19 multi-RBI outings (15.4%).
-He has also driven in three or more of his team's runs in two contests.
+- Hernandez has an RBI in 45 of 124 games this season, with multiple RBI in 20 of them.
+He has also driven home three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.